 Skin Problems Associated With Reduced Blood Supply to the Skin

-Necrobiosis lipoidica diabeticorum: Necrobiosis lipoidica diabeticorum (NLD) is thought to be caused by changes in the collagen and fat content underneath the skin.
+- Necrobiosis lipoidica diabeticorum: Necrobiosis lipoidica diabeticorum (NLD) is thought to be caused by changes in the collagen and fat content underneath the skin.
 The overlaying skin area becomes thinned and reddened.
 Most lesions are found on the lower parts of the legs and can ulcerate if subjected to trauma.
 Lesions have fairly well defined borders between them and normal skin.
-Sometimes, NLD is itchy and painful.
 As long as the sores do not break open, treatment is not necessary.
 If the sores do break open, see your doctor for medical treatment.

 - Diabetic dermopathy: Also called shin spots, this skin condition develops as a result of changes to the blood vessels that supply the skin.
 Dermopathy appears as a shiny round or oval lesion of thin skin over the front lower parts of the lower legs.
 The patches do not hurt, although rarely they can be itchy or cause burning.
 Medical treatment generally is not necessary.

 - Rashes and bumps: Allergic reactions to foods, bug bites, and medicines can cause rashes, depressions, or bumps on the skin.
 It is especially important for people with diabetes to check for skin problems, such as rashes or bumps, in the areas where they inject their insulin.